Self Introducing and Pilosophy

 born and also this would make the "Garand" more handy.
 All the

-such modified "Garand" a Springfield Armory scope mount is
+modified "Garand" a Springfield Armory scope mount is installed very

 Yours sincerely, Herbert Werle